DNP to PhD

 Credits

-GPNG 915 Dissertation Research Seminar: first manuscript (literature or other) 3 credits
+GPNG 915 Dissertation Research Seminar: literature review manuscript 3 credits

 Summer - Dissertation and Dissemination